Asmodee: Twin Sails Interactive

 In addition to its physical publishing rights, Asmodee began developing video games based on their board game properties for personal computers and mobile gaming.
 Many of these games were built atop the software libraries that Days of Wonder had crafted for their digital version of Ticket to Ride.
 As of January 2017, the company had published digital versions of Mysterium and Potion Explosion in addition to existing titles published by their acquired companies.
 Philippe Dao, the chief marketing officer for Asmodee Digital, stated that they anticipated to have 20 more games out by the end of 2017.

 In October 2017, Asmodee and Fantasy Flight announced the formation of Fantasy Flight Interactive, a division of the merged companies to bring more of Fantasy Flight's physical board games to digital implementations.
 Among the games, developed by the studio were The Lord of the Rings: Adventure Card Game and The Lord of the Rings: Journeys in Middle-earth.
 However, as part of company-wide layoffs, the Fantasy Flight Interactive division was closed down in January 2020 and the mobile version of The Lord of the Rings: Adventure Card Game was never released.
 Following the closure of Fantasy Flight Interactive, by February 2020, Asmodee announced that it was opening up its library of board games to be made into digital versions through licensing options to any developer.
 On 11 February 2021, Asmodee announced acquisition of digital multiplayer board game platform, Board Game Arena.
-Asmodee Digital was rebranded as Twin Sails Interactive in August 2022.
+Asmodee Digital was rebranded as Twin Sails Interactive in August 2022 and spun off from the group in April 2025 in order to refocus on Asmodee's core business.